All About Adult Hodgkin Lymphoma

 What screening tests are used for Hodgkin lymphoma?

-Hodgkin lymphoma is rare enough that it is not screened for in the general population with any specific blood tests or radiology studies.
-The best way to detect Hodgkin lymphoma early is to see your healthcare provider regularly for a thorough physical examination.
-Often, the patient is the first to notice a lump, and if this happens, you should see your healthcare provider for examination and further evaluation.
+There are no specific screening tests for Hodgkin lymphoma.
+The best way to detect Hodgkin lymphoma early is to see your healthcare provider regularly for a physical examination.
+Often, the patient is the first to notice a lump, and if this happens, you should see your healthcare provider for examination and further testing.

 What are the signs of Hodgkin lymphoma?

 The early stages of Hodgkin lymphoma often do not cause any symptoms.
-As the tumor grows in size it can produce a variety of symptoms.
+As the tumor grows, it can cause symptoms.
 The most common lymph node site affected by Hodgkin lymphoma is in the neck, and neck swelling is what often brings people to the healthcare provider.
-However, Hodgkin lymphoma can also cause swelling of the lymph nodes in the underarm, upper chest, abdomen, or groin.
+However, Hodgkin lymphoma can also cause swelling of the lymph nodes in the underarm, upper chest, abdomen (belly), or groin.
 These swellings are often not painful but can feel rubbery.
-Hodgkin lymphoma can also cause fevers, drenching night sweats, fatigue, weight loss, and even generalized itching.
+Hodgkin lymphoma can also cause fevers, drenching night sweats, fatigue, weight loss, and even itching.

-If the Hodgkin lymphoma is affecting the lymph nodes in the chest, which are not typically seen or felt, the swelling can cause symptoms such as cough, shortness of breath, or chest pain.
+If the Hodgkin lymphoma is affecting the lymph nodes in the chest, which are not often seen or felt, the swelling can cause symptoms such as cough, shortness of breath, or chest pain.
 A chest x-ray can often show these swollen nodes in the chest.
-Some people with Hodgkin lymphoma will note pain in the lymph nodes after minimal alcohol consumption.
+Some people with Hodgkin lymphoma will have pain in the lymph nodes after minimal alcohol consumption.

-Many of these symptoms are non-specific, and could represent a variety of different conditions; however, your healthcare provider needs to see you if you have any of these problems.
+Many of these symptoms are non-specific and could be caused by a variety of conditions; however, you should see your healthcare provider if you have any of these symptoms.

 How is Hodgkin lymphoma diagnosed?

-When a patient presents with symptoms suggestive of Hodgkin lymphoma, their healthcare provider will perform a thorough history and physical examination.
-If there is a node that is enlarged, it will likely be surgically removed in what is called an excisional biopsy.
+If you have symptoms of Hodgkin lymphoma, your healthcare provider will perform a history and physical examination.
+If there is a node that is swollen, it will likely be removed using a surgery called an excisional biopsy.
 Either part of or the entire node is removed so that a doctor, called a pathologist, can look at it under a microscope.
-A biopsy specimen is required to make the diagnosis of Hodgkin lymphoma.
-It is important that the provider use an excisional biopsy–the alternative is a core-needle biopsy, where a small needle is inserted into the swollen lymph node and a sample of the lymph node is taken.
-However, core-needle biopsies may not provide enough tissue to make a diagnosis.
+A biopsy specimen is needed to make the diagnosis of Hodgkin lymphoma.

-Once the diagnosis is made, a healthcare provider will order a number of tests to get a sense of the extent and severity of the disease.
-A few different blood tests will probably be ordered, including blood counts, liver function tests, kidney function tests, erythrocyte sedimentation rate (ESR, a marker of inflammation), and a pregnancy test in women of childbearing age.
+Once the diagnosis is made, a healthcare provider will order tests to see the extent and severity of the disease.
+A few different blood tests will be ordered, including blood counts, liver function tests, kidney function tests, erythrocyte sedimentation rate (ESR, a marker of inflammation), and a pregnancy test in women of childbearing age.

-You may have a bone marrow aspiration and biopsy done to determine if the disease is in your bone marrow.
-You may have a number of other tests depending on the symptoms you are having.
-These tests include an echocardiogram to check your heart function, pulmonary function tests to check the function of your lungs, X-rays, CT scans, and MRIs.
-Your provider will determine which of these tests are necessary.
+You may have a bone marrow aspiration and biopsy done to see if the disease is in your bone marrow.
+You may have other tests depending on the symptoms you are having.
+These tests include an echocardiogram to see how well your heart is working, pulmonary function tests to check how your lungs are working, X-rays, CT scans, and MRIs.
+Your provider will determine which of these tests are needed.

 How is Hodgkin lymphoma staged?

-After your full workup is complete your care team will stage your cancer.
+After your full workup is done, your care team will stage your cancer.
 Staging is important because it classifies your cancer by how much disease you have and if/where it has spread.
 Staging helps guide your treatment plan.
-The staging system for Hodgkin lymphoma is known as the Cotswold system.
+The staging system for Hodgkin lymphoma is known as the Ann Arbor staging system (Cotswold modification).
 It has four different stages: